 - Accept contracted insurance plans, including Medicare and AHCCCS

-Wickenburg Community Hospital is a federally designated Critical Access Hospital and a state designated Level IV Trauma Center that supports the needs of residents and surrounding communities.
-Our campus also includes a Surgical and Diagnostic Center, Rehabilitation Center, Infusion Center, Wound Care Center, Fitness Center, Laser Center, Specialized Emergency Medicine, Advanced Life Saving Technology, Critical Cardiac Care, Mayo Clinic Telestroke Partner, Licensed 19 Bed Acute Care Unit, Laboratory, Medical Imaging, Cardiopulmonary, Pharmacy, Internal Medicine, Family Medicine, Sports Medicine, Allergy Program, Interventional Pain Management Program, Venous Insufficiency Program, and more.Read Testimonials
+Wickenburg Community Hospital is federally designated as a Critical Access Hospital and a state designated Level IV Trauma Center supporting the needs of residents and surrounding rural communities within approximately 3,300 square miles.
+Our campus includes Community Clinics, Surgical and Diagnostic Services, Rehabilitation Center, Infusion Center, Wound Care Center, Fitness Center, Laser & Rejuvenation Center, Specialized Emergency Medicine, Advanced Life Saving Technology, Critical Cardiac Care, Mayo Clinic Telestroke Partner, Licensed 19 Bed Acute Care Unit, Laboratory, Medical Imaging, Cardiopulmonary, Pharmacy, Internal Medicine, Family Medicine, Sports Medicine, Allergy Program, Interventional Pain Management Program, Venous Insufficiency Program, and more.Read Testimonials

 More about Wickenburg Community Hospital